ali-rivera/Python-Support-Hours/Week1/Git-GitHub.md

 - [fetch upstream] - gets all the new changes from the remote repo (or original repo, in the case of a forked repo) without merging

 ### Use Cases
-Let's say you have a repo set up for an app you're builidng and just added a developer to help you build out the app.
-You have a public remote repo already set up, but since it is your project, only you have permissions to make changes to it.
+Let's say you have a repo set up for an app you're building and just added a developer to help you build out the app.
+You have a public remote repo already set up, but since it is your project, only you have permission to make changes to it.

 #### Use Case 1: Bug fix
 You need to fix a bug you've recently discovered in your app.
 You assign your new developer to fix the bug.